Skip to content

 This delicious Lemon Garlic Swordfish brought me back to our long-ago BK years (Before Kids) when Hubby and I frequently experimented with various fish, whole grains, and fresh veggies for dinner.

 We would take time preparing healthy sautéed greens almost every night.
 We’d often grill, bake, or pan-sear some kind of fish…Mahi Mahi with Mango Avocado Salsa or Marinated Seared Ahi were among our favorites.
-Seared Halibut and Swordfish made regular appearances on our little kitchen table as well.
+Seared Halibut and Lemon Butter Cod made regular appearances on our little kitchen table as well.

 Then came the kid-years, when just about the only things we managed to “grill” were cheese sandwiches.
 And the only kind of fish that made it onto our plates were covered in breading and shaped like sticks.
 Some of you know what I’m talking about.
 If you don’t, rest assured that you’re not missing out on the food scene.